2025 World Snooker Championship: First round

 The 2019 winner and world number one Judd Trump, who had won ranking titles that season at the UK Championship and the 2024 Saudi Arabia Snooker Masters, faced qualifier Zhou Yuelong.
-Trump won five of the first six frames, making a 117 century, and led 6–3 after the opening session.
+Trump won five of the first six frames, including a century of 117, and led 6–3 after the opening session.
 In the second session, Trump made four centuries in five frames—113, 114, 114, and 100—to win the match 10–4.
-He became the fourth player, after Allen, O'Sullivan, and Kyren Wilson, to make five centuries in a first-round match at the Crucible.
 "I felt a bit edgy at the start but then settled down and felt confident," he said afterwards.
 The 2023 winner and seventh seed Luca Brecel came to the Crucible needing to win the title to remain in the top 16.
 He lost five of the first six frames against qualifier Ryan Day but recovered to secure a 10–7 victory.
 Day lost the 16th frame when he went after attempting a on the last black.
 "From 3–5 down I felt I couldn't lose...
 I felt so relaxed and I could see [Day] was nervous," Brecel said afterwards.
 The four-time winner and fourth seed Mark Selby faced qualifier Ben Woollaston, the world number 44.
 Woollaston won three of the first four frames, but Selby recovered to lead 5–4 after the first session.
 In the second session, Woollaston won six of the nine frames played for a 10–8 victory; he reached the second round for the first time, while Selby lost in the first round for a second consecutive year.
 "I stayed tough in the safety battles and that won me the match," Woollaston said afterwards.
 Having made only one break over 40 in the second session, Selby was scathing about his own performance, calling it "pathetic from start to finish".

 A total of six seeded players exited the tournament in the first round: Hawkins, Jak Jones, Neil Robertson, Selby, Kyren Wilson, and Zhang.
 The exits of Wilson and Jones meant that both of the previous year's finalists had been eliminated in the first round.
 The first round produced a total of 55 century breaks, breaking the previous record of 44 set in the 2022 event.